wagtail/wagtail/docs/reference/hooks.md

 ### `register_rich_text_features`

-Rich text fields in Wagtail work with a list of 'feature' identifiers that determine which editing controls are available in the editor, and which elements are allowed in the output; for example, a rich text field defined as `RichTextField(features=['h2', 'h3', 'bold', 'italic', 'link'])` would allow headings, bold / italic formatting and links, but not (for example) bullet lists or images.
+Rich text fields in Wagtail, work with a list of 'feature' identifiers.
+These determine which editing controls are available in the editor, and which elements are allowed in the output; for example, a rich text field defined as `RichTextField(features=['h2', 'h3', 'bold', 'italic', 'link'])` would allow headings, bold / italic formatting and links, but not (for example) bullet lists or images.
 The `register_rich_text_features` hook allows new feature identifiers to be defined - see [](rich_text_features) for details.

 (insert_editor_css)=